saaguero/vim-snippets/README.md

 Credits
 =======

-Most of the snippets were taken from https://github.com/honza/vim-snippets
+Most of the snippets if not all are from https://github.com/honza/vim-snippets